howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 *April 27, 2024*

 Three pairs of strips were glued to the deck during the preceding week and two more pairs were glued down this weekend.
 Additionally, I added blocking near the tail beneath the recently installed top strips for future installation of the leash anchor and air vent.
-Both are the same size so I decided to put them side-by-side near the tail of the board.
+Both are the same size (**Not true!
+See Weekend #18 below**) so I decided to put them side-by-side near the tail of the board.
 For the air vent a 2-1/2" circular piece of 3mm Okoume plywood was glued to the underside of the Paulownia strips, and for the anchor I built this up to three layers of Okoume plywood circles.
 This is sufficiently thick so that the recess for the leash anchor won't penetrate the board.
-In contrast, the air vent must penetrate the hollow board to be of any effect, so one thickness of the plywood provides additional strength and surface area to bond with epoxy at a future step in the process.
+In contrast, the air vent must penetrate the hollow board to be of any effect, so one thickness of the plywood provides additional strength and surface area for the epoxy to bond with the edges of the air vent plug.
 I intend to use hole saws on a drill to cut the recesses for the plastic anchors as I do not own a router.
-I experimented on a block of scrap to find the correct size.
+I experimented on a block of scrap to determine the correct size.

 ![Interior blocking for the air vent and leash anchor](/images/hobby/paddling/sup/2024-04-26_3_blocking-for-vent-and-leash-lb-600px.jpg)

 ![center bolt compresses blocking for air vent](/images/hobby/paddling/sup/2024-04-26_5_blocking-for-vent-lb-600px.jpg)

-All of the instructional videos show the use of styrofoam as the blocking material.
-I did use this for the fore deck anchors, but it seemed pointless for the rear anchors, air vent and fin box.
+The instructional videos I viewed show the use of styrofoam as the blocking material.
+I did use foam for the fore deck anchors, but it seemed pointless for the rear anchor, air vent and fin box where I used wood blocking.
-Along the side rails there were some gaps and looseness where the slots were cut for insertion of the frame ribs.
+Along the side rails there were some gaps and looseness where the tabs of cross-members fit into slots crudely cut into the rails.
 I filled these voids with epoxy thickened with wood flour.

 ## Weekend #14

 *May 5, 2024*

-The weekend was spent splicing Paulownia strips end-to-end to make long strips and then gluing / clamping these to the deck of the paddleboard frame, two or three per day.
-During the coming week I will complete this process.
+Weekend #14 was spent splicing Paulownia strips end-to-end to make long strips and then gluing / clamping these to the deck of the paddleboard frame, two or sometimes three per day.
+During the coming week I will complete "stripping" the deck.
 I borrowed my neighbor's table saw to rip one strip lengthwise, allowing me to glue down a half-width strip on each side before I got to the very edge of the board.
 I felt it would be stronger if that last strip on both sides was a full-width strip (leaving a slight surplus overhang) rather than a very narrow strip.
 Adding that last strip - the **whiskey strip** - is within sight!

-*Or is it?* Builders seem to celebrate adding that last strip to the deck of their boards with a shot of bourbon, but then they've still got to do the two side rails, so we're not really done here are we?
+*Or is it?*

+Builders seem to celebrate adding that last strip to the deck of their boards with a shot of bourbon, but then they've still got to cover the plywood side rails, so we're not really done here are we?

 ## Weekend #15